 Because there are no concentrations of individuals with CHARGE, we by and large have to rely on surveys and instruments that parents can complete.
 Most of the participants in our research are parent members of the CHARGE Syndrome Foundation or are identified through the CHARGE facebook pages or by professionals.
 We tend to have a very high rate of return in this research, generally at least 80%.

 Current Research Projects

-Projects currently under various stages of development include the following: the experience of siblings and fathers, communication systems being utilized and how they are chosen, decision making around the removal of gastrostomy feeding tubes, the prevalence of headaches, the development of play, and the use of an adapted version of Tai Chi as an intervention in children with CHARGE.
+Projects currently under various stages of development include the following: the experience of fathers, decision making around the removal of gastrostomy feeding tubes, the prevalence of headaches, the development of social play, the use of an adapted version of Tai Chi as an intervention for children with CHARGE, sleep interventions in children with CHARGE, the use of adaptive and recreational equipment with children with CHARGE, anxiety and the use of calendar systems, the use of medication in children with CHARGE, and unique behaviors in children with CHARGE.
 An overarching focus of investigation is problems with self-regulation leading to behavioral challenges.

 We welcome undergraduate and (potential) graduate students with an interest in our work to apply to assist in the lab.
 Click here to learn more.